JanssenProject/jans/docs/admin/auth-server/tokens/oauth-access-tokens.md

 ### Background

-When a software client calls a OAuth protected API, an access token is presented in the HTTP Authorization header of the request.
+When a software client calls an OAuth protected API, an access token is presented in the HTTP Authorization header of the request.
 Following is an example of a bearer token: